Delano family: Life in America

 Philippe de Lannoy joined and resided with his uncle Francis Cooke and cousin John, who had arrived on the Mayflower the year before.
 In 1623, he received a land grant in Plymouth but sold this property in 1627 and moved to Duxborough.
 In 1634, at Plymouth, Massachusetts, he married Hester Dewsbury.
 Their children: 1.
 Mary Delano, b. abt 1635; 2.
 Philip Delano, b. abt 1637; 3.
 Hester or Esther Delano, b. abt 1640; 4.
 Thomas Delano, b.
 21 March 1642; 5.
 John Delano, b.
 1644; 6.
 Jonathan Delano, b.
 1647–1648, prob.
 Duxbury, Massachusetts.
 Delano prospered and was part of the group that organized the construction of highways and bridges around the village.
 Hester died after 1648.
 Before 1653 he married the widowed Mary Pontus Glass, b. abt 1625, by whom he had three children: 1.
 Jane Delano; 2.
 Rebecca Delano; 3.
-Samuel Delano.".
+Samuel Delano.

 He volunteered to serve in the Pequot War of 1637, but news soon arrived that Connecticut and Massachusetts Bay men had extinguished the threat, and Plymouth men stayed home.
 In 1652, he was one of 36 Purchasers of the Dartmouth territory, about 115,000 acres purchased from Massasoit, the leader of the Wampanoag.
 Philippe's share amounted to 800 acres.
 He sold half of his share to William Earle in 1659 and the other half to John Russell, Sr. in 1667.
 Philip also owned land in Bridgewater and Middleborough.
 Philip died in Duxbury sometime between 22 August 1681 and 4 March 1681/82.
 He was 79.
 A great many of his offspring would become prominent mariners, whalers, and shipbuilders.
 The later commercial success of some Delanos was such that they would become part of the Massachusetts aristocracy, sometimes referred to as one of the Boston Brahmins (the "First Families of Boston").

 Descendants

 Philippe de Lannoy's sixth child Jonathan (about 1648–1720) married Mercy Warren, granddaughter of Mayflower passenger Richard Warren; among their direct descendants are the author Laura Ingalls Wilder, President Ulysses S. Grant, President Calvin Coolidge, anthropologist Robert Redfield, astronaut Alan B. Shepard, journalist Hunter S. Thompson, entertainer Martina McBride and the poet Conrad Potter Aiken.

 Over time, family members migrated to other states, including Pennsylvania, Utah, Georgia, Michigan, Maine, New York, Ohio, Oklahoma, Virginia, Vermont and as far away as Chile, where today descendants of Captain Paul Delano are numerous and prominent.
-From the New York clan, Sara Delano married James Roosevelt and their only child, Franklin Delano Roosevelt, became President of the United States.
+From the New York clan, Sara Delano married James Roosevelt I and their only child, Franklin Delano Roosevelt, became President of the United States.